learnk8s/learnk8s.io/_blog/why-kube/index.md

 And you should plan for containers to be spread on multiple servers too.

-So you can distribute the load across several nodes and prevent that a single failure could take down the service.
+So you can distribute the load across several nodes and prevent that a single failure could take down the entire service.

 Keeping track of where every container is deployed in your infrastructure doesn't sound like the best use of your time.

 Perhaps there's a way to automate it?

-and what if you could have an algorithm deciding where to place those containers?
+And what if you could have an algorithm deciding where to place those containers too?

 Perhaps it could be so smart to pack containers efficiently so to maxisime server density.